goofball564/AnotherDarkSoulsAutosplitter/README.md

 Splits may also have several sub-options that dictate when the split occurs.
 These include:

-* Split Immediately: splits the moment the split is triggered.
+* Split Immediately: split the moment the split is triggered.

-* Split On Next Quitout: waits until the next loading screen after a quitout to split.
+* Split On Next Quitout: wait until the next loading screen after a quitout to split.

 * Split On Next Non-Quitout Loading Screen: wait until the next loading screen that wasn't preceded by a quitout to split.